tdayris/snakemake-wrappers/docs/_build/html/_sources/meta-wrappers/fastq_screen_indexer.rst.txt

         suffixes = ["pep.all.fa.gz"]
     else:
         raise ValueError("invalid datatype, must be one of dna, cdna, cds, ncrna, pep")

+    if chromosome:
+        if not datatype == "dna":
+            raise ValueError(
+                "invalid datatype, to select a single chromosome the datatype must be dna" )

     success = False
     for suffix in suffixes: